Support and guidance for registered childminders

 Ofsted has also launched a facebook page for childminders - details here.

 All information on registration requirements for childminders, including publications, guidance and advice, is provided by Ofsted.
-They published a new Early Years Inspection Handbook in September 2015 which is a guidance on inspecting Early Years Providers.
+They published a new Early Years Inspection Handbook in April 2017 which is a guidance on inspecting Early Years Providers.
 You can Register for updates so that you receive email notification when documents are published or updated.
 Remember, it's very important to notify Ofsted of significant changes to your setting.
-Ofsted expect you to reflect on your practice, and you can choose to use the revised Self Evaluation Form and Guidance to help you.
+From April 2018 the on line Self Evaluation form will no longer exist up-dated guidance from Ofsted can be found here.
+You may wish to use our Quality Assurance scheme QuILT as a form of self evaluation, for more details please contact Sheila Inwards on 01273 294525

 Early Years Foundation Stage (EYFS) and Early Years Free Entitlement